On this page

-If LNG projects’ use of domestic gas results in a supply shortfall in a domestic market, those projects may be required to limit their exports or find new gas sources.
+If there is a supply shortfall in the domestic market, LNG projects may be required to limit their exports or find new gas sources.

-The Minister for Resources and Northern Australia is responsible for making the decision as to whether a shortfall market exists.
+The Minister for Resources, Water and Northern Australia is responsible for making the decision as to whether a shortfall market exists.
 The decision is informed by expert advice from:

 - Australian Energy Market Operator (AEMO)

 - Australian Competition and Consumer Commission (ACCC)

 Our department provides advice to the Minister on policies and processes relevant to the Act and regulations.